Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### ACK (Acknowledgment) {#ctrl-pkt-ack}

 Acknowledgment control packets are used to provide delivery status of data packets.
+By acknowled reception of data packets up to the acknowledged packet sequence number the receiver notifies the sender that all prior packets were received or, in case of live transmission mode ({{transmission-mode-live}}), preceeeding missing packets if any were dropped as too late to be delivered.

-These packets may also carry some additional information from the receiver like RTT, bandwidth, receiving speed, etc. The CIF portion of the ACK control packet is expanded as follows:
+ACK packets may also carry some additional information from the receiver like RTT, bandwidth, receiving speed, etc. The CIF portion of the ACK control packet is expanded as follows:

 ~~~